6 min read

 I absolutely LOVE woodworking

 I've been a homeowner for about 20 years, and in that time I picked up a handful of DIY skills, but my work was always sloppy due to my limited experience.
-I was envious of uncles or neighbors with garages who could build or fix virtually anything, as it seemed like having a superpower, like that kid in class who could solve any Rubik's cube.
+I was envious of uncles or neighbors with garages who could build or fix virtually anything as it seemed like having a superpower, like that kid in school who could solve any Rubik's cube.

-When the pandemic started, I started working on my own cars, at first following guides to install various parts but eventually learning (via YouTube) how to do suspension and drivetrain maintenance on my own.
-Once I knew how a car's suspension really worked, it unlocked an entire world of understanding for me.
-I suddenly figured out engineering at a basic level and now I could diagnose any sort of broken gadget and fix it or at least figure out might be wrong.
+When the pandemic began, I started working on my own cars, at first following guides to install various parts but eventually learning (via YouTube) how to do suspension and drivetrain maintenance on my own.
+Once I knew how a car's suspension really worked, it unlocked an entire world for me.
+I suddenly understood engineering at a basic level and now I could diagnose any sort of broken gadget and fix it or at least figure out what might be wrong.

 My clumsy journey so far